w5xd/WriteLogRunMode/ReadMe.txt

  External:stop2RadioRunMode--recommend you replace the mapping you have MessageAbortTransmission.
           Stops transmission in progress as well as stopping the auto-CQ.

- Externa::EntryClear--recommend you replace the mapping you have EntryClear.
+ External::EntryClear--recommend you replace the mapping you have EntryClear.
           Duplicates the WriteLog built-in EntryClear and also marks the CQ window as idle.

  External:holdTransmitOn--indicate start of transmission that WriteLog is not automating.